Many Christmas Traditions Can Be Traced Back to Celtic Roots

 Happy Holidays

-If you’re having a socially distanced holiday break, you can always have Celtic jewelry delivered directly to a special someone.
-Schedule a Zoom call later to say “hello” face to face.
-If you’re like most of us and you have family members scattered all over the globe, make sure to double-check different time zones, so you’re meeting a time that works best for everyone.
-Your family can all meet virtually to light the candle in the window on Christmas Eve!
+You can have Celtic Christmas jewelry delivered directly to a special someone.
+If you have family members scattered across the country, a piece of Celtic jewelry carries the warmth of heritage and tradition no matter how far it travels.
+Schedule a video call to say "hello" face to face, and if your family spans different time zones, coordinate a time that works for everyone.
+Your family can all gather virtually to light the candle in the window on Christmas Eve!

-From our family here at Walker’s Metalsmith, we’d like to wish you a “Happy Holidays!”
+From our family here at Walker Metalsmiths, we’d like to wish you a "Happy Holidays!"
 Make sure to check back in shortly for more fun facts about Celtic traditions and modern handmade jewelry.

 I am Irish American family name Cullen I enjoy reading about traditions because my mother and grandmother are no longer with me they have passed on the reading your blogs about Christmas tradition and New Year’s tradition is very special to me thank you